Working with Scenarios

 - Renaming the states,

-- Assigning an SVG to each state and previewing it beneath the list of states,
+- Assigning an SVG to each state and previewing it in the list of states,

 - Reusing a saved SVG from the library:

-- Adding another state by clicking on the "Add state" button:
+- Adding another state by clicking the "Add state" button:

 - Removing a state by clicking on: